Dishwashers are designed to fill up with water when their doors are sealed. So if yours isn't filling up, you have a problem.

 A clogged or broken water inlet valve

 As its name suggests, the water inlet valve lets water into your dishwasher to clean your dishes.
-If this component is broken or clogged, water may not come through.
+If you're dealing with a faulty water inlet valve or it's clogged, water may not come through.

 How to check